 Whether taping or bracing is effective is controversial, with one study unable to provide evidence of its benefit.
 Try it yourself and see if it helps.
 How well any taping or bracing works could depend on the quality of the patella tendon strap, or how effectively the taping is applied.

-Patellar tendonitis taping
+Patellar tendonitis taping tutorial

 How to apply patella tendon taping